PKua007/rampack/README.md

   should be passed using constant references.
 Not following it in one place can cause problems in many other parts of the code down the line
 * symbols should be named expressively
+* one should use GSL-like preconditions and postconditions (`Expects` and `Ensures`) to validate method parameters and/or method output.
+Macros are available in `utils/Assertions.h` header.
+There is also `Validate` macro, which can be conveniently used to verify user input
 * some performance may be sacrificed for readability, however with C++ it is almost always possible to write code which is both rapid and clean